yapic/yapic/docs/tutorial.md

    yapic train unet_2d "path/to/leaves_example_data/*.tif" path/to/leaves_example_data/leaf_labels_ilastik133.ilp -e 800 --gpu=0
    ```

-   * ```unet_2d``` defines the type of deep learning model to train.
+   * `unet_2d` defines the type of deep learning model to train.
 We choose the
     original U-Net architecture as described in [this paper](https://arxiv.org/pdf/1505.04597.pdf).
-   * Next, we define the pixel data source with a wildcard
+   * Next, we define the pixel data source with a wildcard.
 With wildcards you have to use quotation marks.
    * Next, we have to define the label data source.
 In our case the ilastik project file ```path/to/leaves_example_data/leaf_labels.ilp```
    * The optional argument ```e``` defines the number of training epochs, i.e. the
      length of the training process.